Democratic Union (Guatemala)

-The Democratic Union (Unión Democrática) was a political party in Guatemala.
-At the 2003 Guatemalan general election, the party won 2.2% of the popular vote and 2 out of 158 seats.
-In the 2007 Guatemalan general election, the party secured 1.41% of the votes in the race for national-list deputies and, save for defections, had only one seat in the 2008–2012 Congress.
+The Democratic Union (Unión Democrática) was a center-right political party in Guatemala.
+At the 2003 Guatemalan general election, the party won 2 out of 158 seats.
+In the 2007 Guatemalan general election, the party won only one seat in the 2008–2012 Congress.
 In the presidential election of the same day, its candidate Manuel Conde Orellana won 0.76% of the popular vote.